 In 1994, he moved to London to take up a position as Consultant General and Colorectal Surgeon at St George’s Hospital.
 He was awarded a personal chair in Gastrointestinal Surgery in 2004 by the University of London.

 He has published 120 original papers in peer reviewed journals, more than 50 review articles and book chapters and has authored/edited 6 books.
 Professor Kumar is a regular reviewer for national and international journals.

-Peter is a partner and Head of Lender Services.
+Peter is a lawyer.
 He qualified in 1990 and has been working in the Lender Services industry ever since.
 With over 20 years’ experience advising a broad variety of lenders and financial institutions he has an unrivalled in-depth knowledge of the legal, regulatory and sector-wide issues faced by clients.

 Peter is well known within the industry for his market knowledge and practical approach to balancing clients Regulatory, Legal and Prudential obligations.
 He has particular knowledge around conduct risk, its implementation and measurement.
 He regularly advises lenders and third party suppliers on this topic.
 He is frequently invited to present at industry seminars and events, and is a regular speaker for the Council of Mortgage Lenders.